pmorie/node-documentation/README.writing_cartridges.md

 OpenShift provided environment variables will be loaded and available to be used for all cartridge entry points.

-*jwh: ruby 1.9 makes providing environments very easy.
+*jwh: ruby 1.9 makes providing environments when executing commands very easy.
 We should exploit that.*

 ### System Provided Variables (Read Only) ###
  * `HISTFILE` bash history file